liferay/liferay-docs/develop/tutorials/articles/customizing-liferay-portal/overriding-a-portal-service-using-a-hook.markdown

 may modify the interface (e.g., adding a new method to the service).
 If you've implemented the API directly, your implementation may not account for the modified interface.
 As a result, the patch could break your customization plugin.
-Don't worry--Liferay's provided a safe way to customize its services.
+Don't worry--Liferay has provided a safe way to customize its services.

 All the functionality provided by Liferay is enclosed in a layer of services that are accessed by the controller layer in its portlets; this architecture